demaere-oiie/rptoy/README.md

 - the "virtualizables" argument is plural but can only take a single argument
 - interpreter locals that aren't live between calls don't need to be listed in *reds*
 - machine int/bigint shimmering is very effective
+- virtualisation is very sensitive to other changes, but when it works, it's amazing

 ## future work
 - continue testing/integrating CF Bolz-Tereick's other recommendations